mattly/maxlib/README.markdown

 ## Abstractions

 - mattly.monome
   > Basic front-end for talking to a Monome.
 Sets the OSC prefix to /monome and looks for button presses.
 Send it messages via the inlet and the prefixing is taken care of for you.

-  > _Hint_: Send it's output through [prefix led] and back into it's input, and you've got instant feedback when you press a button.

 - mattly.subgrid
-  > Divide a large grid into smaller ones.
-See the help patcher.
+  > Divide a large grid into smaller ones, then put it back together again.
 Designed for use with a monome but could be used in other contexts.

-  > **use**: _[mattly.subgrid top-left-col top-left-row bottom-right-col bottom-right-row]_

-  > For example: [mattly.subgrid 0 0 3 3] grabs the top-left-most 16 buttons.

 ## License